 - Pasta E Fagioli: While this recipe uses rice, you can take it in another direction with small pasta.
 Be sure to add the pasta later in the recipe so that it only cooks as long as the package directions indicate.
 I like to use ditalini, but elbows or even broken linguine are good as well.

-- Perfectly Simple: To complement the soup, I like to serve a green salad with a creamy dressing, and a loaf of crusty bread.
+- On the side: To complement the soup, I like to serve a green salad with a creamy dressing, and a loaf of crusty bread.
+Popovers, buttermilk biscuits, or cornbread muffins are also ridiculously easy to make and go well with this soup!

 How to Store and Reheat Leftovers

-- To store in the refrigerator, cover the soup tightly or store in an airtight food storage container, and refrigerate for up to 4 days.
-To reheat, simply bring just to a simmer on the stove.
-You may also microwave individual portions for a minute at a time until heated through.
+- Storage: To store in the refrigerator, cover the soup tightly or store in an airtight food storage container, and refrigerate for up to 4 days.

-- Note: The rice in this dish will continue to absorb liquid and thicken the soup while it is stored in the refrigerator, so you may need to add water and adjust the seasonings when you reheat it.
+- To reheat: Scoop your desired amount of soup into a small pot, bring to a simmer over medium-low heat and simmer on the stove until warmed through.
+You can also microwave individual portions for a minute at a time, stirring in between, until heated through.
+Note that the rice in this dish will continue to absorb liquid and thicken the soup while it is stored in the refrigerator, so you may need to add water or broth when you reheat it.

 A hearty white-bean soup bursting with the flavors of fall, and subtly seasoned with smoked paprika.